KobeW50/visiontq.github.io/_posts/2025-06-01-playstation-account-closure-full-internal-list.md

 If you try visiting the link, you’ll just see a login screen - it’s private and locked down for SIE staff or partners.
 Basically, not meant for public use.

+> I also posted this on Reddit if you want to see the PACMAN image directly: [Reddit – r/PlayStation](https://www.reddit.com/r/playstation/s/wFUmpLU34D)

 ## PlayStation Outsources Support

 Sony outsources their customer support.
 Meaning, the people who help you when you contact PlayStation support are not Sony employees - they’re from third-party companies.